 Her ex found out and got physically abusive towards her and threatened me.
 He wouldn’t leave her alone.
 She took off to South America alone for 3 months to get away from the situation.
 I was supposed to meet her but a few weeks in she asked me not to.
 She distanced herself but I was persistent in trying to make it work.
 Maybe too persistent.

 I think you sense where you went wrong here.
 If a girl is feeling stressed out and upset, she will pull away from all stressors and shut everything and everyone out until the stress is resolved.
 At this moment in time she would have been under extreme stress (caused by her ex boyfriend).
 As a result she decides to get her stuff and run-off to South America for a couple of months.
 If she asks you for space (even if you didn’t do anything wrong), you must give her space and respect her wishes.
 If you don’t listen to her, you will become another source of stress and she will pull away from you.

-Unfortunately, the more sexual encounters a girl has the more benchmarks she has to measure you against.
+Unfortunately, the more encounters a girl has with other men, the more benchmarks she has to measure you against.
 She has tasted freedom and independence and she equates that with fun and low stress.
 If you’re still chasing her, being relationship focused (arguing with her) and trying to get close to her, she will continue to push you away.

 I don’t want to loose her.
 I’m trying to play it cool.
 Im hurt that she was intimate with other people but I’ve done the same in similar circumstances in a past relationship so I’m trying to empathize.